 Protection orders can be obtained through criminal courts and through civil courts.
 Protection orders issued through the criminal court only last throughout the duration of the criminal case.
 Protection orders issued through civil court can last up to five years.

 What is the difference between civil protection orders and criminal protection orders?

 You may file a complaint in both the criminal court and the civil court.
-Criminal protection orders, known as a Temporary Order of Protection (TPO), last only for the duration of criminal case.
+Criminal Protection Orders (CrPOs) last only for the duration of criminal case.
 When the case is resolved, the order expires.

-There are two types of protection orders obtained through civil courts.
-A Civil Protection Order (CPO) and Stalking and/or Sexually Oriented Offense Protection Order (SSOOPO) can last up to five years and possibly be renewed for an additional five years.
+There are two types of protection orders obtained through civil courts: Domestic Violence Protection Order and Stalking and/or Sexually Oriented Offender Protection Order.